fauna/fauna-js/README.md

 # Learning how to use the FQL X Driver

 You can familiarize yourself with the driver by completing the exercises included in the demo directory of this repo.
 Additionally, the **Getting Started With the Driver** section of this README provides driver documentation, and the driver code itself is heavily documented.
-Information about Fauna service and the v10 API is available in the [FQL X alpha documentation](https://deploy-preview-1220--fauna-docs.netlify.app/fqlx/alpha/).
+Information about Fauna service and the v10 API is available in the [FQL X beta documentation](https://fqlx-beta--fauna-docs.netlify.app/fqlx/beta/).
 So, feel free to proceed as works bests for you!

 ## Querying with your client